oroinc/documentation/crm/admin_guide/op_structure/search_index/index.rst

 ^^^^^^^^^^^^^^^^^

 ORM search engine uses DBMS as a main storage and its scalability depends on scalability of DBMS.
 For example, PostgreSQL supports `several clustering solutions <https://wiki.postgresql.org/wiki/Replication,_Clustering,_and_Connection_Pooling>`_, so ORM search index can be scaled together with the main relational DB.
 There is one more trick that can be used.
-As long as ORM search engine uses it's own connection and it's own entity manager, all search related tables can be moved to a separate DB at the remote server.
+As long as ORM search engine uses its own connection and entity manager, all search related tables can be moved to a separate DB at the remote server.
 In this case application administrator has to override configuration for connection called search and refer to this remote server.

 Elasticsearch Search Engine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^